afiesinger/PopGen_Pacuta_MSATS_Phuket_2023/README.md

 Raw microsatellite marker sequence and allele reports for a population genetic study using six microsatellite markers for nine Pocillopora acuta populations around Phuket Island, Thailand.

-Data corresponding to the article "Population genetic differentiation of the ubiquitous brooding coral Pocillopora acuta along Phuket Island reefs in the Andaman Sea, Thailand" submitted to BMC Ecology and Evolution.
+Data corresponding to the article Fiesinger et al. (2023): "Population genetic differentiation of the ubiquitous brooding coral Pocillopora acuta along Phuket Island reefs in the Andaman Sea, Thailand" published in BMC Ecology and Evolution.

 Folders:
 MSAT_Raw_Seq_Multiplex_Panel_1;